If your submission for #EUIA20 was accepted, please register here

 This will ensure no disruption by the Covid-19 pandemic, independent of how the public health situation will evolve in different countries by May 2021.
 If possible, we may maintain some physical events (notably keynote speeches and policy-link panels) in Brussels, which will then be live-streamed to all participants.

 In detail the next steps are:

 - If you have registered and paid and would like to get a full (in case you will no longer be able to participate) or a partial refund, please fill in this online form.
-The deadline for doing so is also October 30th, 2020.
+If you have not requested a refund, please do so as soon as possbile.

 - If you want to make (modest) updates/adjustments to your proposed contributions due to the postponement of the conference, you can do so through your individual Conftool account under ‘Your Submissions’ > ‘Edit Contribution Details’ (also by October 30th, 2020).
 Please specify these changes in the field ‘Remarks on this Contribution’.

 Please note that the Call for Papers has been closed.